ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-Where JSONPath is used as a part of a security mechanism, attackers can attempt to evoke unexpected behavior, or take advantage of differences in behavior between implementations that implement some protection and the implementations that are being protected by these.
+Where JSONPath is used as a part of a security mechanism, attackers can attempt to evoke unexpected behavior, or take advantage of differences in behavior between JSONPath implementations.

 This also applies to underlying technologies such as UTF-8 (see
 {{Section 10 of -utf8}}), the Unicode character set, and JSON.